 In Red Deer, a special event permit is needed if the block party is to take place on city property, such as a street or cul-de-sac.
 Your application, including a list of equipment and weather-contingency plans (among other things), must be submitted two to four months in advance, depending on your event’s intended location.

 In some municipalities (Red Deer, for example), you won’t be able to get a special-event permit without providing proof that you’ve purchased event liability insurance.
 And even if your city doesn’t explicitly require it, being insured is still a good idea.
 For a relatively small fee, it can help cover expenses if you’re found legally responsible for any unexpected damages or injuries.

-AMA offers liability insurance of up to $5 million that can be customized to fit your event’s needs, with options including host liquor liability, medical expense coverage and more.
-We’ve got you covered!
+AMA Insurance offers event liability insurance of up to $5 million that can be customized to fit your event’s needs, with options including host liquor liability, medical expense coverage and more.

 DETERMINE THE MENU

 If it’s your first time planning a community gathering, you’re best to abide by the “keep it simple” mantra when it comes to food and drink for the event.
 Potlucks or barbecues work well for smaller events, or consider a picnic, where attendees bring food for themselves.
 Food trucks or professional caterers may suit larger parties and bigger budgets.

 Having arranged the eats, don’t forget about where and how they’ll be eaten.
 Be sure to supply tables and chairs, plates, cutlery and cups, or if you won’t be providing these, make sure partygoers know that they may want to bring their own.
 Provide receptacles for waste and recycling too.